fyyb/express/README.md

 $ composer require fyyb/express
 ```

 This will include in composer autoload all the necessary dependencies.
 Requires PHP 7.0 or later!

 ### Usage example

-After installing, create the .htacces, settings.php and index.php files at the root of your project.
+After installing, create the .htacces, config.php and index.php files at the root of your project.

 To keep your code separate from the configuration files, we suggest that you use a folder/file structure similar to the one below: